lammps/lammps/doc/src/Packages_details.rst

 Package details
 ===============

-Here is a brief description of all the standard and user packages in LAMMPS.
+Here is a brief description of all packages in LAMMPS.
 It lists authors (if applicable) and summarizes the package contents.
 It has specific instructions on how to install the package, including, if necessary, info on how to download or build any extra library it requires.
 It also gives links to documentation, example scripts, and pictures/movies (if available) that illustrate use of the package.

 The majority of packages can be included in a LAMMPS build with a single setting (``-D PGK_<NAME>=on`` for CMake) or command